 In many cases our heroes become symbols.
 The great psychologist Carl Jung believed symbols pointed towards something that cannot be known or defined in any precise or literal terms.
 In other words, whether the symbol represents a cause or a movement, a religion or a perhaps even a business, it points towards something greater than what it literally represents.

 For example, Mandela was literally a lawyer, a political prisoner and the President of his country, but the very incantation of his name has become synonymous with unity, and non-violence.
 Likewise, Einstein was literally a scientist, professor and discoverer of relativity theory, but he represents far more than his specific contribution to science.
 He has come to represent all types of genius.
 And we can all think of religious icons whose shapes and colors are symbols that point to some greater meaning.
 For example, a cross isn’t just a historic representation of a means of execution used by the Romans.
-And the stars and stripes of the U.S. flag are far more than a nice design by Betsy Ross.
+And the stars and stripes of the U.S. flag are far more than a nice design.

 The Olympic torch is just such a symbol.
 It is not just a flame at the end of a stock used to light a larger fire.
 It has over the centuries become a symbol of hope.
 While the actual carrying of the torch was first adopted as a symbolic pageant in the 1934 Olympic games, the Olympic games have always included a ritual flame commemorating the theft of fire from the gods by Prometheus.
 Now, Prometheus was a champion of humankind known for his intelligence.
 By stealing fire from Zeus he moved humankind from the darkness to the light.
 Since the advent of fire is the cornerstone of civilization, Prometheus’ gift became a symbol of hope.
 Without fire humankind would be left in metaphorical and literal darkness.